 The quickest way to choose a typeface is to consider your brand’s style.
 Are you youthful and energetic?
 Or formal and refined?
 Do you want to show off your modern aesthetic, or create an air of authority?
 As we’ve already discussed, serif and sans serif typefaces give off a completely different vibe, so it’s important to choose the typeface that matches your brand.

 2. Don't overdo it

 It’s easy to get excited about all your typeface options, but it’s usually best to stick with just one or two fonts per project.
 Using too many typefaces will be confusing to the reader and will leave your brand lacking a cohesive, recognizable style.

 Though you probably don’t want to choose more than a few typefaces for your project, you should feel free to mix serif and sans serif fonts.
 In fact, choosing only one typeface category may look a little bland.
 Choose one typeface for titles and another typeface for the body paragraph to maximize readability and add interest.

 Choosing the right typeface will help you more effectively convey your message and create an iconic brand.
 But learning the difference between serif and sans serif fonts really just scratches the surface of all there is to learn about typefaces.

-If you'd like to learn more about typography and making decisions on type, check out some of our typography courses today.
+If you'd like to learn more about typography and making decisions on type, check out our Advanced Typography course today.
 Our learning tools can help you elevate your skill set, measure your progress, and learn from some of the best experts in the industry.